AndyTempel/unifi-protect-native/docs/ProtectLivestream.md

  close       - Emitted when the livestream WebSocket connection has been closed.
 This event fires after cleanup is complete and the connection is fully
                      terminated.
  codec       - Emitted when codec information is received from the controller.
 The codec string is passed as an argument in the format "codec,container"
                      (e.g., "hev1.1.6.L150,mp4a.40.2").
+ initsegment - Emitted when an fMP4 initialization segment (FTYP and MOOV boxes) is received.
+The complete initialization segment Buffer is passed as an
+                     argument.
+ mdat        - Emitted when an MDAT box (media data) has been received as part of a segment.
+The MDAT Buffer is passed as an argument. message     - Emitted when any complete fMP4 segment is received, whether initialization or regular segment.
+The complete segment Buffer is passed as an
+                     argument.
-Only emitted when not using stream mode. initsegment - Emitted when an fMP4 initialization segment (FTYP and MOOV boxes) is received.
-The complete initialization segment Buffer is passed as an argument.
-Only emitted when not using stream mode. mdat        - Emitted when an MDAT box (media data) has been received as part of a segment.
-The MDAT Buffer is passed as an argument.
-Only emitted when not using stream mode. message     - Emitted when any complete fMP4 segment is received, whether initialization or regular segment.
-The complete segment Buffer is passed as an argument.
-Only emitted when not using stream mode. moof        - Emitted when a MOOF box (movie fragment metadata) has been received as part of a segment.
-The MOOF Buffer is passed as an argument.
-Only emitted when not using stream mode. segment     - Emitted when a non-initialization fMP4 segment (MOOF/MDAT pair) is fully assembled.
-The complete segment Buffer is passed as an argument.
-Only emitted when not using stream mode. timestamps  - Emitted when decode timestamp information is received from the controller.
-An array of numbers containing the decode timestamps of frames in the next segment is passed as an argument, mirroring the tfdt box contents.
+ moof        - Emitted when a MOOF box (movie fragment metadata) has been received as part of a segment.
+The MOOF Buffer is passed as an argument. segment     - Emitted when a non-initialization fMP4 segment (MOOF/MDAT pair) is fully assembled.
+The complete segment Buffer is passed as an argument. timestamps  - Emitted when decode timestamp information is received from the controller.
+An array of numbers containing the decode timestamps of frames in the
+                     next segment is passed as an argument, mirroring the tfdt box contents.